UtRaj/codsoft/README.md

-This are the 5 tasks given under CODSOFT data science internship which have been performed.

 Platform used:- Google Colab

 Programming Language Used:- Python

 TASK 1:- The Titanic Survival Prediction datatset contains information such as age , gender , ticket class , fare , cabin and it has been used to predict whether a person on the titanic survived.